mitalighag/mysql-Learning/Week-01/day-07.md

 ### 2. Count the number of patients in each city.

-### 3. Display only cities having more than two patients.
+### 3. Display only cities having more than one patient.

-### 4. Display the first five records from the table.
+### 4. Display the first three records from the table.

-### 5. Display the number of patients in each city and sort the result in descending order.
+### 5. Display the number of patients in each city in descending order.

 ---

+# 📚 Week 1 Summary

+During Week 1, I learned the fundamentals of MySQL and SQL, including:

+- Database Fundamentals
+- DBMS and RDBMS
+- SQL and MySQL
+- MySQL Architecture
+- Creating Databases and Tables
+- Data Types
+- Primary Keys
+- AUTO_INCREMENT
+- CRUD Operations
+- Sorting Data
+- Aggregate Functions
+- DISTINCT
+- GROUP BY
+- HAVING
+- LIMIT

+These concepts form the foundation for designing, managing, and querying relational databases.

+---

 # 💭 Reflection

-This week, I learned the fundamentals of SQL and MySQL.
-I can now create databases and tables, insert, retrieve, update, and delete data, sort records, perform calculations using aggregate functions, and organize data using grouping techniques.
+This week, I built a strong foundation in SQL by learning how to create databases and tables, perform CRUD operations, sort records, analyze data using aggregate functions, and organize query results with grouping techniques.

-These concepts provide a strong foundation for writing SQL queries and preparing for advanced topics such as constraints, relationships, joins, and subqueries.
+These concepts have prepared me to learn advanced SQL topics such as constraints, relationships, joins, subqueries, and normalization in the coming weeks.

 ---

 # ⏭️ What's Next?

-In **Week 2**, I will explore advanced SQL concepts, including:
+In **Week 2**, I will continue my SQL journey by learning:

 - Constraints (`NOT NULL`, `UNIQUE`, `DEFAULT`, `CHECK`)
 - Foreign Keys
 - Relationships
-- Joins
+- SQL Joins
 - Subqueries
 - Views
 - Indexes
 - Normalization

-These topics will help me design relational databases and write more advanced SQL queries.
+These topics will help me build well-structured relational databases and write more advanced SQL queries.